 C_GetFunctionList

-CK_DEFINE_FUNCTION(CK_RV, C_GetFunctionList)(
+CK_DECLARE_FUNCTION(CK_RV, C_GetFunctionList)(

 CK_FUNCTION_LIST_PTR_PTR ppFunctionList

 );

 C_GetFunctionList obtains a pointer to the Cryptoki library’s list of function pointers. ppFunctionList points to a value which will receive a pointer to the library’s CK_FUNCTION_LIST structure, which in turn contains function pointers for all the Cryptoki API routines in the library.
 The pointer thus obtained may point into memory which is owned by the Cryptoki library, and which may or may not be writable.
 Whether or not this is the case, no attempt should be made to write to this memory.